Converting this website and blog into a Nuxt app

 I decided to build the blog from scratch with my own Vue components so I could have granular control over the results.
 Since I’m converting a pre-existing website, I need to redirect old URLS so no content is lost.
 I’ll be using Netlify to deploy the result and I’m using webhooks to automatically rebuild the website when anything changes.

-I’ll be taking a deeper dive into the components that make up the new website, explaining the SEO changes, and providing a design postmortem in the near future!
+I’ll take a deeper dive into the components that make up the new website a provide a design postmortem in the next post!